-Geologically speaking, the current characteristics of southern Chile prove, in a way, the cataclysmic event that this myth relates.
+Geologically speaking, the current characteristics of southern Chile provide some evidence of the cataclysmic event that this myth relates.
 You only have to glance briefly at a map to appreciate how Chile’s central valley peters out at the extreme end of the Province of Llanquihue, just north of Chiloé on the mainland.
 Perhaps better said, the valley maintains its same trajectory—under the sea (“Llanquihue” – sunken place).
 The coastal mountain range shatters into a multitude of islands.

 Just and Justifier

 In the cosmogeny of indigenous Chiloé, the formation of the island group via a drawn-out war between land and sea creates the area’s basic lifestyle.
 And consequently, its peculiar mythology, traditional magic, and deep-rooted customs.
 The legend of the flood symbolizes their view of the world as an on-going battle between the principles of good and evil.